olgalupuleac/GraphAlgorithmRenderer/README.md

 10. The window with the graph appears.
 11. Step into DFS.
 12. The window with the graph updates automatically.
-13. Play around with the configuration (clicking "Generate config" every time you change something) and do not forget to save the resulting JSON somewhere as __it will be erased__ when you exit Visual Studio.
+13. Play around with the configuration (clicking "Generate config" every time you change something).
 ### Other samples

 To explore other samples, look at the [Samples](<GraphAlgorithmRenderer/Samples>).
 Each folder contains a C++ code of some algorithm, JSON config, and screenshots of the resulting graph.
 To try it out, copy-paste C++ code and add the input file to your project if it is required, then deserialize the config, and start debugging.